 What is .dev?

 Availability is excellent.
 Unlike .com where most good names are taken, .dev has millions of unclaimed options.
 Common developer words and patterns remain available at standard prices.
+By contrast, .io domains cost roughly twice as much and have been registered since the mid-2000s, so prime names are harder to find.

 Who Should Use .dev?